spfuu/shSonos/plugin.sonos/README.md

         -   additional_zone_members [read]: additional zone members if speaker is in a group --  changed commands: pause, play, stop, led, mute now toggle commands --  documentation: 'Group behaviour' added

-  v0.7    2014-04-27

-    --  version string added
-    --  changed subscription method from own thread to internal scheduler function --  thread stable change of sonos values added
-    --  new command:
-        -   status [readonly] (Is the speaker online / offline, should be updated within 20sec)
-        -   max_volume [read/write] (set maximum volume for the speaker.
-This setting will be ignored, if play_tts or play_snippet are used.
-    --  new functions:
-        -   get_favorite_radiostations()    Gets favorite radio stations from sonos library
-        -   version                         Just the version of the current plugin

 ##Requirements: